theelliotm/Games-Discord-Bot/docs/CONTRIBUTING.md

 7. It will be marked as `Not Reviewed` until I can look over it.

 **Note:** Any feature requests that are messy or unclear will be disregarded.

-# 7. Community
-You can chat with the me and other community members, play games, and recruit testers on our [Discord Server](https://discord.gg/gSeEYNk)! 🙂